nexmo-se/branded-call/README.md

 1. Create an Vonage application: [Vonage Application](https://dashboard.nexmo.com/applications/new)
 1. Go to `backend` folder
 1. Run npm install to install all dependencies from NPM.
-1. Copy the env.example file to .env and fill the variables needed
+1. Copy the .env.example file to .env and fill the variables needed
+1. Run `npm run start` to start the server
 1. Expose the server to public (you may use ngrok)
 1. Enable Voice Capability in your Vonage Application and paste the server url into: \
     Answer url (POST): {your_server}/voice/answer \